Telehealth Virtual Care Providers (COVID-19)

 In order to keep trailers in areas better equipped to deal with larger conveyances, the Town of Surfside Beach is offering free parking for bike trailers only in the 13th Avenue South (west side of Ocean Blvd.) and 16th Avenue North lots.
 This does not include 13th Avenue South Street end lot (east side of Ocean Blvd.)
 Free parking is exclusively for town residents and visitors residing in rental properties within the incorporated town limits.
-This is valid only during the following "bike week" dates: May 16th-22nd, May 26th-29th and September 26th-October 2nd.
-Please click here to view our bike week page.
+This is valid only during the annual "bike week" dates.

 Parking Brochure Available